-A number of people who have spoken with The Sunrise have expressed anxiety about the high cost of charcoal with some saying they can no longer afford to have two meals a day, while others say they have resorted to crude forms of energy such as using plastic waste and charcoal for cooking.
+A number of people who have spoken with The Sunrise have expressed anxiety about the high cost of charcoal with some saying they can no longer afford to have two meals a day, while others say they have resorted to crude forms of energy such as using plastic waste for cooking.

 Godfrey Bogere, who has dealt in charcoal for over ten years, attributes the current price shock to charcoal exportation to neighboring areas of Kenya, coupled with the drying up of charcoal sources from places such as Ngoma in Nakaseke that have been supporting Kampala over the past few years.

 “Trees are almost wiped out now.
 The little we have is exported, and we have no alternatives, I don’t think we shall be able to survive tomorrow,” Bogere said.

 Bogere who distributes charcoal to various retailers along Mukono-Kayunga road says charcoal exportation should be stopped with immediate effect, even though he observes that this might be an uphill task because of the alleged involvement of highly-placed government officials and corruption at the border with Kenya.

 “Government should abolish exporting charcoal but I don’t think it will be easy because exporters are big people in the country,” said Bogere.

 Aisha Alibhai, the Public Relations Officer of National Forestry Authority (NFA) shares the view that the policy of allowing charcoal exports is draining the few remaining charcoal sources in the country, yet majority of Ugandans still depend on the energy source for survival.